 a.
 You must pay the charges for each service, whether you use them or someone else does.

 b.
 We'll normally bill you regularly and in advance for the period ahead.
 If we need to charge you for anything extra (for example, for going over any usage limit), we may add those charges to a later bill.

 c.
-If we only provide you with the BT Phone service, we'll send you paper bills for free.
-If you have BT Broadband, you'll get bills online at www.bt.com/youraccount.
+If we only provide you with the BT Phone service, and you do not have broadband with BT or another provider, we'll send you paper bills for free.
+If you have broadband, you'll get bills online at bt.com/youraccount.
 If you want paper bills, just ask us and we'll send them to you.
 We may charge you for paper bills, but we'll tell you about the charge beforehand.

 d.
 You must pay any bills as soon as you get them, unless we agree otherwise with you.